ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-10-double-angle.md

 \end{align}
 $$

-And we could also take this one more step to get
+And we could also take this one more step to get.

 $$
 \cot(2 \theta) = \frac{1}{2} (\cot \theta - \tan \theta)